Visual studio code

 to enable direct interface with CMake functionalities.

-This tutorial provides instruction to configure VS code IDE to compile
+This tutorial provides instructions to configure VS code IDE to compile

 and simulate Robotran C projects.